Our roots dig deep, starting in 1821

-We are also using alternate methods to control apple pets.
+We are also using alternate methods to control apple pests.
 We have twist ties that are impregnated with female pheromone of the Oriental Fruit Moth.
 These ties are placed in the trees and the pheromone is released over the growing season.
 The male OFM flies into the orchard in search of the female only to find a twist tie.
 He either dies or leaves, thus ending the life cycle of the destructive pest.

 We hope you learned something new on the production of our produce, we try our best to refrain from spraying with pesticides and other harmful chemicals.
 Our crop and have been successfully under the bottom 5% in the province for pesticide use including organic.